gravitational/teleport/rfd/0162-machine-id-token-join-method-bot-instance.md

 - Is a fingerprint a user understandable identifier?
 - Key rotation resets the identity of a Bot instance.

+To mitigate the risk of pre-image attacks, SHA256 will be used to determine the fingerprint of the public key.
+In addition, the full public key should be recorded and verified against when authenticating a Bot instance action.

 ##### Alternative: UUID Certificate Attribute

 On the initial join of a Bot instance, we could generate a UUID to identify that